Divertimento No. 15 (ballet): Production

 In 1952, Balanchine choreographed Caracole to Mozart's Divertimento No. 15 for the New York City Ballet.
 He first heard the score at a dinner, and considered it the best divertimento.
 He removed the second of two minuets and the andante opening of the sixth movement.
 The ballet also reused costumes Christian Bérard designed for Mozartiana.
 The cast featured Diana Adams, Melissa Hayden, Tanaquil Le Clercq, Maria Tallchief, Patricia Wilde, André Eglevsky, Nicholas Magallanes, Jerome Robbins and a corps de ballet of eight women.
 Despite receiving positive reviews, it was absent from the repertory for some time.

 In 1956, Balanchine was to revive Caracole for a Mozart bicentenary celebration organised by Lincoln Kirstein, who also co-founded the New York City Ballet.
-However, Balanchine claimed that he and the dancers had forgotten the choreography of Caracole, so he substantially rechoreographed it, again with one of the minuets removed.
+However, Balanchine claimed that he and the dancers had forgotten the choreography of Caracole, so he substantially rechoreographed it, again with one of the minuet removed.
 According to Joel Lobenthal's biography of Wilde, the solos remained the same as Caracole but other parts of the ballet were new choreography.
 Other dancers in Caracole disagreed with Balanchine's claim, and said Caracole and Divertimento No. 15 are nearly identical.
 The new Divertimento No. 15 is nevertheless regarded as a separate ballet.

 The costumes were designed by Karinska, and the lighting was by Jean Rosenthal.
 When the ballet premiered, it featured a set that was originally designed by James Stewart Morcom for Balanchine's 1947 ballet Symphonie Concertante.
 In 1966, the costumes and set were redesigned.
 The new set, by David Hays, featured several trellis.
 Karinska redesigned the costumes.
 From the mid-1970s onwards, the ballet is performed without decor.